gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-encryption-chunk-newchunk-EVALID-struct title="EVALID Chunk Structure"}

   Type: 1 byte (unsigned integer)
-      This value MUST be set to 0x80xx.
+      This value MUST be set to 0xXX.

    Flags: 1 byte (unsigned integer)
       SHOULD be set to zero on transmit and MUST be ignored on receipt.

    Length: 2 bytes (unsigned integer)
-      This value holds the length of the Crypto Engines in bytes plus 8.
+      This value holds the length of the Crypto Engines field in bytes plus 4.

-   Encryption Engines: n words (unsigned integer)
-      This holds the list of Encryption engines in order of preference.
+   Encryption Engines: n words (unsigned integer) This holds the list
-      Each Encryption engine is specified by a 16bit word.
+      of Encryption engines in order of preference.
+Each Encryption engine is specified by a 16-bit word.
+This field MUST be identical to the content of the CRYPT parameter ({{crypt-parameter}}) Encryption Engines field that the endpoint sent in the handshake.

-   Padding: 0, 1, 2, or 3 bytes (unsigned integer)
+   Padding: 0, or 2 bytes (unsigned integer)
       If the length of the Crypto Engines is not a multiple of 4 bytes, the sender MUST pad the chunk with all zero bytes to make the chunk 32-bit aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST be ignored by the receiver.

+RFC-Editor Note: Please replace 0xXX with the actual chunk type value assigned by IANA and then remove this note.

 # Error Handling {#error_handling}